Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Normally, there are no ovarian antibodies in the blood serum.
+Normally, ovarian antibodies are absent in the blood serum.

-Ovarian antibodies (to ovarian cell antigen) were first detected in women with premature menopause, infertility and in vitro fertilization .
-This group of antibodies can include antibodies to Leidig cells, ovarian granulosa cells and placental syncytiotrophoblast.
-To determine antibodies to germ cells, the method of indirect immunofluorescence and ELISA (allows to determine the total antibodies and antibodies of different classes - IgM, IgG, IgA).
-These antibodies can be found in the blood of women many years before the development of clinical manifestations of premature ovarian failure.
+Ovarian antibodies (to ovarian cell antigens) were first detected in women with premature menopause, infertility, and in vitro fertilization.
+This group of antibodies may include antibodies to Leydig cells, ovarian granulosa cells, and placental syncytiotrophoblasts.
+Indirect immunofluorescence and ELISA (allows for detection of total antibodies and antibodies of different classes - IgM, IgG, IgA) are used to determine antibodies to germ cells.
+These antibodies can be detected in women's blood many years before the development of clinical manifestations of premature ovarian failure.

-In addition to ovarian antibodies, ELISA can detect antibodies to the transparent oocyst shell (zona pellucida), which are total and belonging to different classes of Ig (IgM, IgG, IgA), which have the same diagnostic value as ovarian antibodies.
+In addition to ovarian antibodies, the ELISA method allows the detection of antibodies to the transparent membrane of the oocyst (zona pellucida) - total and related to various classes of Ig (IgM, IgG, IgA), which have the same diagnostic value as ovarian antibodies.